felleg/felleg.gitlab.io-backup/content/reads/read-71-the-necessary-revolution.md

 scam](https://www.youtube.com/watch?v=PJnJ8mK3Q3g), I still feel terrible when my trash skips the recycling bin.

-They key to solving the climate crisis perhaps lies in changing how we think about waste.
+The key to solving the climate crisis perhaps lies in changing how we think about waste.
 As the old saying goes, someone's trash is someone else's treasure.
 Put another way, "There is potential value in a waste stream that may have never been considered before."
 Not only can this